engtuncay/engtuncay.github.io/php/php-w3-05-operators.md

 ---

-# PHP Operators
+# Operators

-Operators are used to perform operations on variables and values.
+Operators are used to perform `operations on variables and values`.

 PHP divides the operators in the following groups: